Strong Women – Healthy Hearts

 StrongWomen – Healthy Hearts was piloted in Kansas and Arkansas and is currently being implemented nationally by extension educators trained in the StrongWomen – Healthy Hearts curriculum at a training workshop held in September 2010.

-Take a look at our Strong Women – Healthy Hearts Brochure Winter 2014 for more information on upcoming sessions of the Walworth County Strong Women – Healthy Hearts program and how you can join us!
+Take a look at our Strong Women - Healthy Hearts Spring 2014 brochure for more information on upcoming sessions of the Walworth County Strong Women – Healthy Hearts program and how you can join us!